Laura Evenepoel

 PR-intern

-Hi everyone, my name is Ruben, and I am a third-year bachelor’s student.
+Hi everyone, my name is Ruben, and I am a first-year master's student.
 This year, I joined VSDW as a PR intern.
-The main reason I wanted to be a part of this organization is my interest in exotic animals.
+The main reason I wanted to be part of this organization is my interest in exotic animals.
 I believe these animals deserve more attention and specialized care, as they are becoming increasingly common as pets.
 Although the courses we take during the academic year are highly informative and engaging, I feel there is always more to discover, especially about the less familiar species that many people are now adopting as pets.
 Reptiles and amphibians, for example, as well as exotic birds or rodents like sugar gliders are fascinating creatures that often face complex veterinary challenges.
 However, they are frequently misunderstood or poorly cared for by their owners, mainly due to a lack of knowledge.
 As part of VSDW, I hope I can contribute to changing this problem.
 We should inspire both pet owners and aspiring veterinarians to learn more about these amazing animals.
 It’s important to raise awareness about their specific needs and proper care, ensuring they lead healthy lives and receive the attention they deserve.
 I'm eager to use this opportunity to help bridge the gap between veterinary science and public understanding, and I look forward to contributing to the growth and impact of VSDW in this field.

 PR-intern